-- Accommodate many users with various modes of transportation. - Connect smoothly with the rest of the street network. - Encourage social interaction. - Allow for safe and pleasant pedestrian activity - Have a unique sense of public space created through physical - Consider the scale and architecture of surrounding building infrastructure. - Benefits from community involvement. - Reflect the culture or history of the community. - Complement the visual qualities of the community. - Utilize green and sustainable practices.
+- Accommodate many users with various modes of transportation. - Connect smoothly with the rest of the street network. - Encourage social interaction. - Allow for safe and pleasant - Have a unique sense of public space created through physical - Consider the scale and architecture of surrounding building infrastructure. - Reflect the culture or history of the community. - Complement the visual qualities - Utilize green and sustainable